emmajanedrews/base-template/_posts/2018-02-13-a-portion-of-all-2018-jsg-commission-will-be-donated-to-movefwd-in-minnesota.md

 ---
 layout: post
-title: A Portion Of All 2018 JSG Commission Will Be Donated To MoveFWDMN
+title: A Portion Of All 2018 JSG Commission Will Be Donated To MoveFWD in Minnesota
 date: 2018-02-13 17:00:00
 tags:
   - Real Estate